 Some of our cats have not had their full course of vaccinations due to them being cancelled, or being part of a backlog of vet appointments while we’ve been in lockdown.
-These cats may still be adopted, so long as you can agree to take your new cat to Highfield Vets to complete their vaccinations when it is safe and possible to do so.
+These cats may still be adopted, so long as you can agree to take your new cat to Highfield Vets to complete their vaccinations at the appointment date and time set out by the shelter.
 The costs of vaccination will go straight to the Shelter itself, unless you wish to make a contribution to help cut our vet bill down a little!

 We hope that this has made everything clear, and that this will allow our cats to find their forever homes even in this time of crisis.
 Our goal, as ever, is to make sure that every cat that needs a home, finds a home, and with this method we hope that we will be able to do this once again.

 If you would like to fill in an adoption form you can do so at our adoptions page.